-RECENT HOUSTON, TEXAS CITY ORDINANCE
+RECENT DEVELOPMENTS IN HOUSTON, TEXAS ORDINANCE

-In January, 1997, the City Council of the City of Houston passed a comprehensive new ordinance regulating the location of and the conduct within Sexually Oriented Businesses.
-The new Ordinance, which will become fully effective by mid 1997 establishes new distances that Sexually Oriented Businesses may be located to schools, churches, playgrounds and other sexually oriented businesses.
-There are no provisions in the Ordinance exempting previously permitted sexually oriented businesses from the effect of the new Ordinance.
-Rick's Cabaret at its original location at 3113 Bering Drive and its proposed new location on the Southwest Freeway applied for new permits under the new ordinance as required by March 1, 1997.
-On March 19 and 20, 1997, the Company was informed that each of its locations failed to meet the requirements of the Ordinance and accordingly the renewal of the Company's Business License had been denied.
+In January 1997, the City Council of the City of Houston passed a comprehensive new Ordinance regulating the location of and the conduct within Sexually Oriented Businesses.
+The new Ordinance established new distances that Sexually Oriented Businesses may be located to schools, churches, playgrounds and other sexually oriented businesses.
+There were no provisions in the Ordinance exempting previously permitted sexually oriented businesses from the effect of the new Ordinance.
+In 1997, the Company was informed that Rick's Cabaret at its location at 3113 Bering Drive failed to meet the requirements of the Ordinance and accordingly the renewal of the Company's Business License at that location was denied.